wp-plugins/wp-cprotext/readme.txt

    be easily bypassed.
 Moreover they usually are very intrusive by altering the browser functionalities of the website visitors, such as disabling the context menu (right click).
-   With CPROTEXT, authors can protect their contents with a truely efficient solution without annoying their website visitors.
+   With CPROTEXT, authors can protect their contents with a truly efficient solution without annoying their website visitors.

    The only valid reason against text obfuscation is the loss of accessibility.